syedkarim/free-outernet/README.md

 # open-ondd
 Open Source File Decoder for Othernet Data Broadcast

-This is a Free Software (Open Source) file decoder for [Othernet](http://othernet.is/) which aims to provide a Free Software alternative to `ondd`.
+This is an open source file decoder for [Othernet](http://othernet.is/) which aims to provide a free software alternative to `ondd`.

 With open-ondd you can receive the files that are broadcast by the Othernet file broadcast service and the time packets that are broadcast by the Othernet time service.

-All of this software is the result of a reverse engineering effort, since Othernet  (previously known as Outernet) does not publish any documentation for the protocols they use.
+All of this software is the result of a third-party reverse-engineering effort.

-You can use `free-outernet.py` to receive UDP packets in real-time from gr-outernet or with a KISS file recorded previously by gr-outernet. `free-outernet.py` recovers the files that are transmitted by Othernet and prints the time packets.
+`free-outernet.py` receivea UDP packets in real-time from a designated UDP port.  `free-outernet.py` recovers the files and time packets that are transmitted by
+Othernet and relayed over UDP.
 It also prints some interesting debug info.

 Things that are not implemented/supported yet: